haifengl/bigdata/README.md

     multiple Data Types, including maps themselves.
 One can add or remove fields to/from the map.

-In the section Consistency, we will discuss the details how Data Types resolve conflicts.
+In the section of Consistency, we will discuss the details how Data Types resolve conflicts.

 ### Storage